For showtimes, click here.

 2. Brynner was saved by contacts.

-Yul Brynner was impressive on set and chose to do his own stunts (such as falling out of a window), rather than relying on a double.
+Yul Brynner was impressive!
+He did all of his own stunts (such as falling out of a window), rather than relying on a double.
+His best moment though is when he meets his demise.
 The finale’s big face melting sequence was accomplished using bicarbonate, water, and good acting.
-One stunt did prove to be dangerous though.
-Brynner wore contracts to make his eyes look metallic like a robot’s would be.
+One stunt proved to be especially dangerous...
+Brynner wore contracts to make his eyes look metallic like a robot.
 When Richard Benjamin accidently fired his prop gun too soon, the contacts helped protect Brynner’s eyes.
 Fun fact – Brynner wore the same outfit as he did in The Magnificent Seven.

 3. Brynner helped Benjamin.

 “It was a dream come true.”
 Richard Benjamin said of his Westworld experience.
-“The training came from Yul, who was a great man and a generous kind man.”
+“The training came from Yul, who was a great man and a generous, kind man.”
 Brynner gave him two tips – don’t let them film you getting on the horse and don’t blink when you fire a gun.
-In fact, he ever taught Brynner how to fire a gun without blinking.
-The trick was to put only one bullet in a gun and fire.
-Eventually, Benjamin stopped anticipating the bullet and was able to shoot without blinking.
+In fact, he even taught Benjamin how to fire a gun without blinking.
+The trick was to put only one bullet in a gun and fire, not knowing if the chamber was empty or had the bullet.
+Eventually, Benjamin stopped anticipating the bang and was able to shoot without blinking.